 The criteria set by the Iowa DOT for paving new roads include the traffic count, nearest parallel paved route, the functional classification, and the percentage of truck traffic.

 Due to the high cost of paving roads and the relatively low amount of money available for new construction it is very difficult to pave new roads.
-You can see all of our future construction plans on the Road Work page.
+You can see all of our future construction plans on the 5 Year Road Plan.

 Gating Dirt Roads